JiachengPang/speech_tts/hallucinating_sample_generation/test_generations_multiple.md

 the entire sentence in the audio clip does not contain any inflection or changes in pitch.

+The intonation of the entire sentence is rising.

 <audio controls>
     <source src="samples/openai_intonation_7.wav" type="audio/wav">
 </audio>